freedomofpress/securedrop/docs/set_up_admin_tails.rst

 .. tip:: If the ``--recv-key`` command fails, first double-check that `Tails is connected to Tor`_.

+   Once you've confirmed that you're successfully connected to Tor, try re-running the ``--recv-key`` command a few times.
+The default GPG configuration on Tails uses a keyserver pool, which may occasionally return a malfunctioning keyserver, causing the ``--recv-key`` command to fail.

-   If you're connected to Tor but ``gpg --recv-key`` is failing, it could indicate the default GPG key servers are down or unreachable.
+   If the command is consistently failing after a few tries, it could indicate that the default GPG key servers are down or unreachable.
 As a workaround, another keyserver can be specified by adding the ``--keyserver`` option to the ``gpg --recv-key`` command.
 In our experience, the SKS HKPS keyserver pool is usually a reliable alternative, so try: